Interpersonal Style: How to Improve Your Communication Skills

 Conclusion

-A strong interpersonal style is not about changing who you are.
-It is about becoming more skilled at expressing yourself, listening to others, and building bridges that support mutual understanding.
+A strong interpersonal style is not about changing who you are at your core.
+It is about becoming more effective at expressing your ideas clearly, listening with genuine attention, and responding in ways that build trust rather than tension.

 Professional Project Manager Templates are available here